m-ahmadi/tse-client/README.md

 [![NPM](https://nodei.co/npm/tse-client.png)](https://nodei.co/npm/tse-client/)
 # TSE Client
 A client for receiving stock data from the Tehran Stock Exchange (TSE).
+This is a port of the [official Windows app](http://cdn.tsetmc.com/Site.aspx?ParTree=111A11).

 ### Install
 ```shell